AMS · AGENT MESSAGING SERVICE · TOKEN STREAM ROUTING

 MCP edge wrapper · gauntlet · demo gate.

 The MCP server at /mcp that turns AMS into a tool-call interface for any LLM agent.
-Then the hackathon-replay between two real agents on two real machines.
+SPEC §3.1 items 4 + 5, then the hackathon-replay between two real agents on two real machines.
 SPEC §3.2.

 BeyondCatalog